simao-ferreira/dotfiles/i3/README.md

 There are as usual several options already installed. `vim` and `nano` are already in Mi3.

 For a windowed text editor gnome-editor `gedit` is a reliable option.
 Out of the box spellcheck is not working.
-Some conflict with the languages installed.
+Some missing languages or conflict  with the languages installed.
-[todo]
+Gedit uses `enchant` which act as a fronted for several spell checkers, some of those being `Hunspell`, `MySpell`, `Ispell` and `Aspell`.
+In `pamac` it's possible to install more packages, for example, `aspell-en` and `aspell-de`, this will add English and German spell checkers.

 ## Time settings
-Dual boot always has some troubles with the time settings, by deafult WinOS and linux have different settings reagarding time, on WinOS the time by default is Local Time, this can be changed, on the BIOS/UEFI or even in the WinOS registry.
+Dual boot always has some troubles with the time settings, by default WinOS and Linux have different settings regarding time, on WinOS the time by default is Local Time, this can be changed, on the BIOS/UEFI or even in the WinOS registry.
-However in easier to make linux use Local time instead of Universal Time.
+However in easier to make Linux use Local time instead of Universal Time.

 For this:
 `timedatectl set-local-rtc 1`

-And to make linux syncronized:
+And to make Linux synchronized:
 `timedatectl set-ntp true`

 ## Terminal
 On setup there are UTerm, UXterm and URxvt.
 URxvt is highly configurable.
 Highly.

-## Appearence
+## Appearance
-When using clean Mi3 the visual setup is rather minimal, backgroung and bars are very basic.
+When using clean Mi3 the visual setup is rather minimal, background and bars are very basic.
 There are various options to manage and improve the setup.

-There is an installation of Viewnior a image viwer and Nitrogen to setup a wallpaper, Nitrogen has some flaws, like not being able to recognize some filetypes.
+There is an installation of Viewnior a image viewer and Nitrogen to setup a wallpaper, Nitrogen has some flaws, like not being able to recognize some file types.

-To replace Viewnior and help with the wallaper setup install feh, through pamac or `sudo pacman -S feh`
+To replace Viewnior and help with the wallpaper setup install feh, through pamac or `sudo pacman -S feh`

 For changing the wallpaper add to `/.i3/config`:
 `exec_always --no-startup-id feh --bg-scale ~/.wallpapers/forest-nightscape.jpg`
-But this might not work immediatly, when pressing `mod4+Shift+r` if the new wallpaper appears but not when restarting, usually there is a line under `i3/config` starting Nitrogen, the wallpaper loader by default, that does not recognise .jpg files.
+But this might not work immediately, when pressing `mod4+Shift+r` if the new wallpaper appears but not when restarting, usually there is a line under `i3/config` starting Nitrogen, the wallpaper loader by default, that does not recognise .jpg files.
 By commenting this line, the previous instruction will work when rebooting.

-More configurartions can be made, either bu modifying the config or usinf `lxappearence`, also called `Customize look and feel`, installed by default, with it is possible to load icon packs, mouse cursors, amongst other configurations.
+More configurations can be made, either bu modifying the config or using `lxappearence`, also called `Customize look and feel`, installed by default, with it is possible to load icon packs, mouse cursors, amongst other configurations.
 Also changing fonts and font size.

 However fonts are loaded in different config files.
 By default when changing the config file, the font input changes bar fonts, but not apps and terminal.
 For terminal URxvt comes as default, and with it the defaults can be changed at `.Xresources` however this terminal is more complex than usual to configure.

 When setting new settings with lxappearence also can happen that some resources are unrecognizable for URxvt.
-For more info go to `https://wiki.archlinux.org/index.php/Rxvt-unicode`, there it's possible to understand more about configurarions like fonts on URxvt.
+For more info go to `https://wiki.archlinux.org/index.php/Rxvt-unicode`, there it's possible to understand more about configurations like fonts on URxvt.

 To increase the font size got to `/usr/share/fonts/misc/fonts.alias` and take a look at settings.
 Edit the .Xresources accordingly, 10x20 is a good setting for an HiDPi setup.

-Night light does not come with Mi3 as with other distros, one options is to install redshift.
-It needs geo-location to work, it's possible to setup a static value or location.
-A more compreensive option is to install and use `geoclue2` for configure with redshift.
+Night light does not come with Mi3 as with other distro's, one options is to install Redshift.
+It needs Geo location to work, it's possible to setup a static value or location.
+A more comprehensive option is to install and use `geoclue2` for configure with Redshift.
-The geoclue configuration can be edited at `/etc/geoclue/geoclue.conf` just add at EOF:
+The geoclue configuration can be edited at `/etc/geoclue/geoclue.conf` , just add:

 `[redshift]